StathisDi/Powershell/README.md

 ## Vsim

+### Python

+Python executable for parsing the configuration file and calling the appropriate scripts.

+### powershell

+Scripts for Phowershell shell.

+1) Compile script for vsim: can compile vhdl, verilog, and systemverilog
+2) Simulation script for vsim: starts a simulation in vsim, either in gui or command line

+### bash

+Scripts for bash shell.

 1) Compile script for vsim: can compile vhdl, verilog, and systemverilog
 2) Simulation script for vsim: starts a simulation in vsim, either in gui or command line